facebookresearch/hydra/website/docs/advanced/defaults_list.md

  - Interpolation keys in the Defaults List cannot reference values in the Final Config Object (it does not yet exist).
  - Defaults List interpolation keys are absolute (even in nested configs).
+ - OmegaConf resolvers are not supported in Defaults List interpolation.
  - The subtree expanded by an Interpolated Config may not contain Default List overrides.

 See [Patterns/Specializing Configs](/patterns/specializing_config.md) for more information.